Low-Rank Contextual Reinforcement Learning from Heterogeneous Human Feedback: Introduction

 The sub-optimality gap analysis of our policy presents several challenges.
 First the rank-constrained maximum likelihood estimation problem is inherently non-convex, which precludes the direct application of classical results from convex optimization literature.
 Moreover, the offline dataset comprises binary pairwise responses from human experts, rather than direct quantitative data.
 This characteristic complicates the derivation of the estimation bounds, as it requires handling the discrete nature of the data.
 During the uncertainty quantification step, both the estimation error of the subspace and the likelihood estimation contribute to the overall uncertainty of the parameter estimate in the reduced space.
 Lastly, the approximation of the preference function in the reduced space is similarly influenced by the subspace estimation error, which propagates through the analysis and affects the policy's value.
 To address these challenges, we develop novel tools that incorporate subspace estimation error into the construction of estimation bounds and the approximation of the preference function.

 Finally, we present extensive numerical experiments with varying rank, dimensionality, and offline data distributions to evaluate the proposed PRS policy, comparing it with the greedy policy and the pessimistic policy derived from the unconstrained MLE of \citet{zhu2023principled}.
-The results show that the PRS policy consistently outperforms existing methods on the sub-optimality gap, with a larger performance improvement in low-rank, high-dimensional settings, demonstrating the robustness and scalability of our algorithm.
+Furthermore, we conduct a systematic investigation into rank selection and perform sensitivity analyses on the confidence bound parameter and data split selection, with detailed results and discussions included in the Appendix.
+In addition to simulations, we apply our method to the PersonalLLM benchmark, a large-scale real-world dataset for preference-based RLHF with heterogeneous reward models.
+On both synthetic and real data, the PRS policy consistently achieves smaller sub-optimality gaps than existing methods, with particularly strong gains in low-rank and high-dimensional regimes.
+Moreover, experiments with artificially augmented noisy features demonstrate that PRS remains stable while baseline methods deteriorate, highlighting the robustness of our approach in realistic preference-learning settings.